 With simple drawings, Andy makes the layout concepts easy to understand.

-Although there are expensive antique scrolls, you can also find appropriate inexpensive Chinese and Japanese scrolls online and in many oriental gift and import stores.
+Although there are expensive antique scrolls, you can find appropriate inexpensive Chinese and Japanese scrolls.

 Occasionally, the most detailed or colorful may be perfect for hanging alone on a wall, but it may be overwhelming in a bonsai display.